-Photographing nature, animals and landscapes is what got me into photography in the first place.
+Photographing nature, animals, flowers, seascapes and landscapes, is what got me into photography in the first place.

-The turning point which turned my love of photography from enthusiast to professional was a photo safari I took to Alaska in 2001.
-Leading the the expedition was my good friend from college, Rich Reid, who shoots for National Geographic.
+The turning point, which turned my love of photography from enthusiast to professional, was a photo safari I took to Alaska in 2001.
+Leading the expedition was my good friend from college, Rich Reid, who shoots for National Geographic.
 After spending two weeks, traveling three thousand miles, and shooting 90 rolls of film, I was hooked.

 Unlike photographing people, shooting nature is minimally invasive.
 It provides a special connectedness and aura of peace.
-Great nature photography seems to also be more universally appreciated and admired.
+Great nature photography often seems to be universally appreciated and admired.